PepperWind/ThingsInSpace/README.md

 How to use it:
-	Just run the update_masses.py with python3 to update the masses, which will be added to the JSON info.
+	Just run update_masses.py with python3 to update the masses, which will be added to the JSON info.